Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Introduction

 Utility maximization---also sometimes called consumer surplus, residual surplus, money burning, or a setting with ordeals---is best motivated by a social service provider who wishes to allocate goods whose demand far exceeds their supply (or budget), such as medications and vaccines.
 In such cases, it would be inequitable to gate-keep these goods by charging a price.
 Instead, acquiring these items is often made laborious by requiring consumers to wait in long lines, fill out forms, travel physical distances, or even try other medications first.
 These \emph{ordeals} act like payments by ensuring that only those who have high value for the good are actually able to obtain it.
 As with social welfare maximization, the social service provider has the option to use (non-monetary) payments as a tool in order to allocate items to those with higher need; in contrast, in this setting, doing so comes at a cost to the objective function, as neither consumer nor seller benefit from these ordeals.
 Crucially, this yields a trade-off in the objective function between allocation and payment---is it more important to give the goods to the right people, potentially using expensive payments that decrease utility to do so, or to minimize payments, allowing the allocation to be more random?
 Despite sitting between social welfare maximization and payment minimization, intuition from both regimes can fail, requiring clever solutions somewhere in between.

+In the single-dimensional setting, utility-optimal mechanism design is solved by a closed-form theory~\citep{HartlineR08}.
+In this seminal paper, \citeauthor{HartlineR08} study the setting where there are $m$ identical items and $n$ i.i.d.~ agents.
+In addition to other contributions, they design a prior-free mechanism that achieves an $O(1 + \log \frac{n}{m})$-approximation of utility to social welfare, which they prove is tight.

-The multidimensional setting is only more complex.
-Much like revenue maximization, while the single-dimensional setting is solved with a closed-form theory for the optimal mechanism~\citep{HartlineR08}, in the multidimensional setting, the problem becomes unwieldy.
-Nothing is known here on the structure of the optimal mechanisms.
+In the multidimensional setting, the problem becomes unwieldy, much like revenue maximization.
+Nothing is known here on the structure of optimal mechanisms.
 And, unlike revenue, the single-bidder multidimensional problem does not give us a foothold, as the tension between efficient allocation and using payments comes only from limited supply between agents.
-In fact, we do not even have strong upper bounds on expected optimal utility beyond the trivial bound of social welfare.
-Finding the optimal mechanism for the general multidimensional setting is likely a herculean and intractable task, and the resulting mechanism is likely to be highly complex.
-Theorem~\ref{thm:optstructure} gives some insight on how complex this mechanism may be, including the fact that the \emph{utility}-optimal mechanism sometimes must \emph{throw away} an item just to guarantee optimality!
-We therefore follow in the footsteps of the revenue maximization literature and attempt to find a simple mechanism that can approximate the utility of the optimal mechanism.
+In this paper, we initiate the study of multidimensional utility maximization from a Bayesian mechanism design perspective.
+Given the complexities of this setting (discussed more in Section~\ref{sec:why}), our main approach is thus to follow in the footsteps of \citet{HartlineR08} and the revenue maximization literature, and attempt to find a simple mechanism that can approximate the utility of the optimal mechanism.

-\paragraph{Summary.} We initiate the study of multidimensional Bayesian \emph{utility maximization}.
-We investigate simple, approximately-optimal mechanisms for this setting.
-In particular, the motivation for this paper is to answer the following question.
+\paragraph{Main Contribution: Generalizing \citet{HartlineR08} to the Multidimensional Setting.} The main focus of this paper is generalizing the results of \citet{HartlineR08} from the single-dimensional $m$ identical items setting to the multidimensional $m$ identically distributed items setting for unit-demand bidders.
+(See Remark~\ref{remark:iid-ud}.)
+That is, we aim to answer the following question.

-\begin{question} What approximation to optimal utility can we obtain and by what simple mechanisms when buyers have unit-demand valuations? \end{question}
+\begin{question} In the i.i.d.~unit-demand setting with $n$ buyers and $m$ items, what utility can we obtain in approximation to optimal social welfare and by what simple mechanisms? \end{question}

+We do exactly this, tackling the complexities that arise from the multidimensional setting, designing simple mechanisms, and matching the tight single-dimensional bounds.
+We use a class of mechanisms that we refer to as Favorites Mechanisms, further discussed in Section~\ref{sec:simplemechs}.